themanyone/FindAImage/README.md

 ## Build a web page automatically

-We could manually clean this up to make a proper HTML page.
+We could manually clean this `data` up to make a proper HTML page.
 But tools like HTML tidy already exist for that.
 This command builds `album.html` from `data`.

 `tidy -i -o album.html data`